mayuroks/Mobile-Test-Project/README.md

 # Efficiently Loading Inefficient Images
 The library that I used to load images is Fresco.
 This is an image loading library open-sourced by Facebook.

-The problem of **Gallery-with-Infinite-Scroll** is actually a production problem for Facebook and Instagram.
+The problem of **Gallery with Infinite Scroll** is actually a production problem for Facebook and Instagram.
 This one of the reasons why [Facebook open-sourced Fresco](https://code.facebook.com/posts/366199913563917/introducing-fresco-a-new-image-library-for-android/).

-I can't optimize Imgur APIs.
-But I can display the images efficiently and give a smooth scrolling effect to the user.
+I can't optimize the images from Imgur APIs.
+But I can display these inefficient images efficiently and give a smooth scrolling effect to the user.

-Few Android optimizations I did,
+ Here are few Android optimizations that I did:
-- Rather than reaching the end and firing API to load images, I fire the API few elements before it happens.
+- Instead reaching the end and firing API to load images, I fire the API few elements before it happens.
 - Downloaded images are cropped and resized 300x300.
-This gives them a square-thumbnail look
+This gives them a square-thumbnail look.
 - Show a progressBar for each image, to indicate that the image is being downloaded.
 - I added rounded corners to the thumbnails, which makes them look a bit cooler.

-After doing, these things there was a huge improvement.
+After doing these things, there was a huge improvement in the UX.
 The app did not consume much memory and it feels quite smooth.

 Still, the app was far from being a perfect solution as compared to Instagram or Facebook.

 # Experimenting with Python and Image Resizing
-Rather than optimizing Android app, I decided to build a server side thumbnail cache.
+Rather than optimizing the Android app, I decided to build a server side thumbnail cache.

 I download 100 images from Imgur.
-Using Pillow, python image library, I generated 300 x 300 thumbnails.
+Using Pillow(python image librar), I generated 300 x 300 thumbnails.
 I didn't do any quality optimizations on those images.

 **Each of these thumbnails is merely 5KB in size.** I then, hosted all those thumbnails on my Digital Ocean server and served it via Nginx.